Axadiw/MFIGamepadFeeder/docs/index.md

 *MFI Gamepad Feeder* is a special program that works in tandem with [vGen](https://github.com/shauleiz/vGen) and [ScpVBus](https://github.com/shauleiz/ScpVBus) that creates virtual Xbox 360 controller device in your system.

-It looks like modern MFI game controllers are recognized as standrad HID gamepads under Windows, but they're not visible in "USB Game Controllers", so games won't be able to use them. *MFI Gamepad Feeder* is connecing to these "HID gamepads", and it's redirecting raw input from them, directly to the ScpVBus devices.
+It looks like modern MFI game controllers are recognized as standard HID gamepads under Windows, but they're not visible in "USB Game Controllers", so games won't be able to use them. *MFI Gamepad Feeder* is connecting to these "HID gamepads", and it's redirecting raw input from them, directly to the ScpVBus devices.

 ## Requirements